atararazin/Assembly-String-Manipulation/README.md

 # Assembly-String-Manipulation

 ## What This Program Does
 This project is my assembly project in the course Computer Structures.
 The program does some string manipulations.
+More details to follow.
+We create a structure that we called a "pstring".
+A pstring is a struct composed of an int and a string.
+The int is the size, followed by a string of that size.
+For example: "5hello", the 5 representing the size of the string "hello".

 ## How To Run It
 First, this program will only run in Linux!